 The operation uses the Tags cell toolbar option, which allows you to create and manage tags for each cell in the notebook workspace.
 You can change the cell toolbar options by clicking View and choosing Cell Toolbar.

-You can designate the place in the notebook where this new cell is added by adding the tag injected-parameters to a cell in your notebook.
+You can designate the place in the notebook where this new cell is added by adding the injected-parameters tag to a cell in your notebook.
 The new cell is inserted after this cell.
 Only one cell with the injected-parameters tag is recognized by the operation.

 Considerations for your content

 Other than the parameters cell it can insert, scheduling a notebook does not support any user interaction with notebooks.
-Avoid adding any content that requires user interaction while your notebook runs, such as clicking a point on a map.
+Avoid adding content that requires user interaction while your notebook runs, such as clicking a point on a map.

 When authoring notebooks, use full paths to directories and files in the workspace directory.